segment-integrations/analytics-ios-integration-nielsen-dcr/README.md

 ## License

-Segment-Nielsen is available under the MIT license.
+Segment-Nielsen-DCR is available under the MIT license.
 See the LICENSE file for more info.